 Aspiring students might want to consider the following when looking for communication graduate schools:

 - Prospective students can decide whether they'd like to achieve a master's degree or a doctorate.

 - There are several potential areas of specialization within the field, including journalism, public relations, international communication and political communication.

 Master's Degree in Communication

 The Master of Arts in Communication program requires 16-24 months of study.
 Students can choose an area of emphasis in areas such as corporate or non-profit communication, public relations, broadcast media, health communication or journalism.
 Many Master of Science programs feature similar course loads but emphasize analytics and research methodologies.
-Dual degree programs may incorporate an examination of law, public affairs or public relations.
+Dual degree programs could incorporate an examination of law, public affairs, business or public relations.

 Programs often include a practicum or internship.
 Some programs also include a capstone or research project, and students interested in continuing their studies at the doctoral level may have the option to complete a thesis.

 Doctoral Degree in Communication

 Doctoral programs offer a diverse range of studies.
-Candidates can specialize in designing information systems, or they can pursue expertise in cultural studies, new media, media literacy, globalization and other subsets of the communication field.
+Candidates can specialize in designing information systems, or they might pursue expertise in cultural studies, new media, media literacy, globalization or other subsets of the communication field.
 Dual or joint degree programs are available at some graduate schools; students learn communication while focusing on a complementary field like law, business or journalism.
 This program commonly results in a Doctor of Philosophy (Ph.D.) but may result in a Doctor of Science (D.Sc.).
-Ph.D. programs require that students complete and defend a dissertation, while D.Sc. programs (which focus more on information systems technology) require a field project.
+Ph.D. programs require students complete and defend a dissertation, while D.Sc. programs (which focus more on information systems technology) require a field project.